iivanoo/covid-apps-observer/data/data_us/reports/resources/gov.ny.health.proximity___1.1.1/report.md

 <img src="2_star_reviews_wordcloud.png" alt="gov.ny.health.proximity 2 reviews"/>
 </p>

+> Come on Google play, the dems/big tech YOU successfully stole the election, covid is a thing of the past, get with the times!
+Don't you watch cnn?<br> :date: __2021-02-11 10:05:10__

 > Useless control measure from NYS to you under false pretenses..<br> :date: __2021-01-24 16:06:46__

 > To hard to do<br> :date: __2021-01-04 16:34:28__